 Rather than dismantle the arrangement in a controlled manner, I decided to “mess” it up, to produce a disordered arrangement using the same boxes.
 The clip above shows that even this process of supposedly making a mess involves a degree of control, decision making and composition.

-Three of the 70x100cm cyanotype photograms made from this “disordered” arrangement.
+Two of three 70x100cm cyanotype photograms made from this “disordered” arrangement.